The Goldsboro Entertainment Dispatch – January 12, 2019

 Caine: You’ve been involved with many aspects of film over the years, and you’ve seen tons.
 What were some of your earliest movie memories?

-Manning: The first movie I remember watching in theatres was actually one that was released several decades before I was born.
+Manning: The first movie I remember watching in theaters was actually one that was released several decades before I was born.
 My mom used to take me to the Myers Movie Theater in Ayden, N.C. where my Uncle Vernon was a manager and projectionist.
 On Saturdays we’d watch monster movie matinees.
 I really loved those.
 Boris Karloff starring in Universal’s Frankenstein was the first film I ever remember watching in a theatre.
 I was also a fan of Disney’s live action films like The World’s Greatest Athlete & The Snowball Express.
 But I really lived for adventure flicks.
 One of my early favorites was Doc Savage: Man of Bronze; he was a cross between Indiana Jones and James Bond.
 I remember after I watched the Doc Savage film, I started reading books and stories based on his character.

 Caine: You mentioned Bond, were you a fan of those films?